carlyhill6895/angularmodalexamples/README.md

 # ModalExample

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+This project will give examples on different ways of implementing modals in Angular, by using different amounts of components.
+The goal of this project is finding out a balance in what to create a new component for.

 ## Development server